 This way, if a driver has to go a mile or two off of their set path to rest or refuel, you won’t receive an unnecessary alert.

 Improved Recoverability When Assets are Stolen

-According to the 2016 Crime in the United States report by the Federal Bureau of Investigation (FBI), there were more than 765,000 motor vehicle thefts estimated to have taken place nationwide at a cost of $5.9 billion.
-This is an increase of 7.8% over the previous year.
+According to the 2019 Crime in the United States report by the Federal Bureau of Investigation (FBI), there were more than 721,000 motor vehicle thefts estimated to have taken place nationwide at a cost of $6.4 billion.

 Some of the factors identified by the National Equipment Register (NER) Annual Theft Report as contributing to low recovery rates of stolen construction equipment include: